 Have you ever wondered why Jesus was supposed to be born in Bethlehem?

 In Joseph and Mary’s day Bethlehem was a pretty unimportant place but King David had been born there hundreds of years earlier and so it was regarded by the Jews as special.

 God had declared that the Messiah would be one of king David’s descendants and so it made sense for him to be born in Bethlehem as well.

-It occurred to me recently that because of the census, it meant that all of the ancestors of King David who were living in Israel were gathered in Bethlehem for the birth of the Messiah.
+It occurred to me recently that because of the census, it meant that all of the ancestors of King David who were living in Israel at the time were gathered in Bethlehem for the birth of the Messiah.
 How good is that?
-All of these people were there to have the privilege of joining in the celebration of the birth of the Messiah if only they would choose to believe.
+All of these people were there to have the privilege of joining in the celebration of the birth of the Messiah if only they would choose to believe for themselves.

-As emperor, Augustus thought that he was in control, but mysteriously his choice worked out to fulfill God’s plan.
+As the Emperor, Augustus thought that he was in control when in fact his choice mysteriously fulfilled God’s plan.

 Sometimes the world seems to be a fairly random and even a dark place.
 Will we trust that God is working his purposes out through, in the midst of and in spite of our choices?

 This is a part of a series of short thoughts for advent to help us to consider the events surrounding the birth of Jesus as we prepare ourselves for Christmas.
 You can look at the other advent reflections by clicking here.

 Tomorrow’s theme is ‘The Road to Bethlehem’.